BlueBoi904/portfolio/pages/posts/python_iterators.md

 ---
 title: Python Iterators
 date: 2022/12/12
-description: Learn more about how to properly use built-in python iterator functions.
+description: Learn how to properly use Python's built-in methods to handle iterators.
 tag: web development, python, coding, iterators
 author: Cliff Mirschel
 ---

 # Python Iterators

-## #1) Avoid using For Loops in Python
+## 1) Avoid using For Loops in Python

 Although the use of for loops in Python is a very common practice, there are many advantages to utilizing Python's built in methods when iterating over a data set.